Icinga/icinga2/doc/9-icinga2-api.md

   PUT    | Create a new object.
 The PUT request must include all attributes required to create a new object.
   DELETE | Remove an object created by the API.
 The DELETE method is idempotent and does not require any check if the object actually exists.

 Each URL contains the version string as prefix (currently "/v1").
 Be prepared to see additional fields being added in future versions.
 New fields could be added even with minor releases.
 Modifications to existing fields are considered backward-compatibility-breaking and will only take place in new API versions.

 The request and response bodies contain a JSON-encoded object.

+### <a id="icinga2-api-requests-method-override"></a> Request Method Override

+`GET` requests do not allow to send a request body.
+In case you cannot pass everything as URL parameters (e.g. complex filters or JSON-encoded dictionaries) you can use the `X-HTTP-Method-Override` header.
+This comes in handy when you are using HTTP proxies disallowing `PUT` or `DELETE` requests too.

+Query an existing object by sending a `POST` request with `X-HTTP-Method-Override: GET` as request header:

+    $ curl -k -s -u 'root:icinga' -H 'X-HTTP-Method-Override: GET' -X POST 'https://localhost:5665/v1/objects/hosts'

+Delete an existing object by sending a `POST` request with `X-HTTP-Method-Override: GET` as request header:

+    $ curl -k -s -u 'root:icinga' -H 'X-HTTP-Method-Override: DELETE' -X POST 'https://localhost:5665/v1/objects/hosts/icinga.org'

 ### <a id="icinga2-api-http-statuses"></a> HTTP Statuses